 Gower Heritage Centre

-This is an excellent day out for families visiting the Gower and there’s a variety of things to see and do here.
-Rural life in the Gower was influenced hugely by the large watermill here that still operates today.
+This is an excellent place to visit for families exploring the Gower and there’s a variety of things to see and do here.
+Rural life in the Gower was influenced largely by the watermill here that still operates today.
 We learnt how flour was made as well as some of the traditional dishes it would have been added to many years ago.

-Brook and Indie loved taking part in the interactive story and watching the Punch and Judy show, these activities were perfect for younger children.
+Brook and Indie loved taking part in the interactive story and watching the Punch and Judy show.
+These activities were particularly perfect for younger children.
 We also enjoyed the agricultural displays and the play area, as well as seeing the animals and chickens that live at the Gower Heritage Centre.

-We stopped for lunch at the cafe, and I couldn’t resist the local Welsh Rarebit which was delicious by the way.
-They also have lots of workshops and regular events through out the year so it’s worth having a look at the website at what’s on.
+We stopped for lunch at the cafe, and I couldn’t resist the local Welsh Rarebit, which was delicious by the way.
+They also have lots of workshops and regular events through out the year so it’s worth having a look at the website at what’s on before you visit.

 Walking in the Gower

-I cannot write a post about things to do in Swansea Bay without mentioning visiting one of the many local walks.
+I cannot write a post about things to do in and around Swansea without mentioning visiting one of the many local walks.
 There is something for everyone when it comes to walking in the Gower, whether you are a hiker or want to explore somewhere with younger children.